Tuesday, November 02, 2010

 Janice Hardy, @Janice_Hardy

-Stuck on What Happens Next
+Are You Stuck on What Happens Next?

-There's a good chance this is a plot problem.
-Not knowing what the protagonist wants will definitely grind a story to a halt.
-Try looking back at your core conflict, that big problem the whole book revolves around.
-Have you strayed from this issue?
 Trace your story back to the last moment when things were moving forward.
-Now look to see where you went off track.
-There's probably a moment there somewhere where your protagonist decided to do something that sent the story into a dead end.
+Pinpoint where you went off track.
+There's probably a moment there somewhere where your protagonist made a decision or acted in a way that sent the story into a dead end.
 Try rewriting from that moment and choose a different path.

-Stuck on Why it Matters
+Are You Stuck on Why it Matters?

-This is likely a stakes issues.
-Not knowing why your protagonist would do what they're doing, or not having it matter if the win or lose, makes a story feel pointless--and aimless.
-Try looking at your stakes for this scene.
-Have you lost sight of why it matters to your protagonist?
-Is there no consequence for achieving or failing?
 Go back to a time when it did matter and pinpoint that moment when things stopped being important.
-Why did they?
 Did something about the character change?
 The story?
 Sometimes we run an idea into the ground and keep chasing a subplot because we were already running in that direction anyway.

-Examine the problem.
-Determine what the trouble is.
-Start looking at ways to change that situation.
 Stuck is all about trying different things until you get unstuck.
 Some may help you pop out right away, others might not help at all.
 But everything you try gets you one step closer to freeing yourself.

 7 comments: